mmogib/pyp-math-seminar/README.md

 1. Install [Anaconda](https://www.anaconda.com/), which is a python distribution
 2. Download this respiratory.

-For any further assistant, please contact me directly (you k
+For any further assistant, please contact me directly.